AdobeDocs/experience-manager-desktop-app.en/help/using.md

 1. Launch the downloaded installation file and follow the on-screen instructions to install the app.

    >[!NOTE]
-   >Only one instance of the AEM Desktop App can be installed and be active at a time.
+   >Only one instance of the AEM desktop app can be installed and be active at a time.

 ### Understand the in-app options and preferences {#inapppref}